-"Anybody running a business needs to be concerned," says Nicholas Parkes, an ex-tax inspector turned tax information provider.
+"Anybody running a business needs to be concerned about the possibility of facing a tax inspection," says Nicholas Parkes, an ex-tax inspector turned tax information provider.
 "In the Revenue, we always believed you could pick up any file and find something."

 What triggers a tax inspection?

 According to Parkes, some 7% of tax inspections are triggered at random - "so HMRC can check that they are targeting their inspections properly and also so that nobody feels safe".
 The vast majority, though, happen when HMRC believes there's something wrong.

 So in theory, small businesses that keep good records and declare everything should have nothing to fear.
 However, when it comes to mistakes, ignorance is no defence, so firms have to take every care when completing their returns and ensure that they are on time - in other words, don't give HMRC any cause for concern.

 As yet, there don't seem to be any more tax inspections than usual, according to Simon Storvik of Simon Storvik & Co chartered accountants based in Bristol.
 "We're not seeing more inspections than normal.
 But what HMRC is doing increasingly is looking at ratio analysis - where a company's figures change a lot from one year to the next."

 Any unusual fluctuations can raise alarm bells for HMRC.
 Specific queries like these can trigger what's called an aspect enquiry - as opposed to a full-blown investigation.
 "One example was a chap who had a holiday lettings business and his repairs expenses were very high one year," reveals Storvik.
 "HMRC investigated to find out why that was.

 "Another example was a business owner who had forgotten about a savings account and HMRC discovered this when the bank sent details of the interest to them direct," he adds.